mollie/mollie-api-python/README.md

 ## Oauth2 ##

+At https://docs.mollie.com/oauth/getting-started the oauth process is explained.
+Please read this first.

 Oauth authentication process redirects back to your application.
 Therefore you should expose your local web server (the examples) as public urls.